The HALP Team

 Dr. Christine Zalecki is a clinical professor in the Department of Psychiatry and Behavioral Sciences and director of clinical services in the HALP Clinic at UCSF.
 She is a licensed clinical psychologist who specializes in diagnostic assessment of ADHD and learning disorders, and psychosocial treatment of children and adolescents with ADHD and behavior disorders.
 In the HALP Clinic, Dr. Zalecki conducts diagnostic evaluations, leads parent management training groups and child skills groups, and also provides individual and family therapy services and school consultation.
 Dr. Zalecki also is a clinical professor and supervisor in the UCSF-UC Berkeley Schwab Dyslexia and Cognitive Diversity Center at UC Berkeley.

-Dr. Zalecki received her BA in psychology from UC Berkeley and her PhD in clinical science from UC Berkeley.
+Dr. Zalecki received her bachelor's degree in psychology from UC Berkeley and her doctorate in clinical science from UC Berkeley.
 She subsequently completed her predoctoral internship and post-doctoral fellowship at UCSF in the Department of Psychiatry.
 She has been the director of two NIMH-funded studies of ADHD: the Adult Follow-up Study of Girls with ADHD at UC Berkeley, and the Child Life and Attention Skills Program at UC Berkeley and UCSF.
 She has published research articles and book chapters in the area of ADHD, has presented her research at national conferences, and regularly is invited to speak at Bay Area schools, mental health professional meetings, and CHADD parent meetings on topics related to ADHD assessment and intervention.

 Lauren Haack, PhD